Bachelor in International Business Administration: Application and Admissions –

 Bank name and address: Sparkasse Koblenz, Bahnhofstr.
 11, 56068 Koblenz, Germany

 BIC (SWIFT): MALA DE 51 KOB

-Please name the payment transaction as follows: "100421-last name, first name
+Please name the payment transaction as follows: "100421-last name, first name".

-In this final step, we want to learn more about you.
+In this step, we want to learn more about you.
 The admission round consists of three parts:

 - Online analytical test (example questions, pdf)